Order of Visit: High Point #28

 Luckily, I brought warm clothes, a headlamp, and was sufficiently prepared for three hours of night hiking!

-Consequently, there were a number of other mesas in the vicinity, and I didn’t know which one I was headed too initially.
+The area around Black Mesa was formed by volcanic activity in the region that stretches up from northern New Mexico into Colorado.
+Consequently, there were several other mesas in the vicinity, and I didn’t know which one I was headed too initially.
 Yet, the trial itself was incredibly easy to spot, and I was soon on my way.

-There were also several wooden benches confirming that I was on the correct path.
-Each one was spaced at one mile intervals, and they had the relevant mile number carved into their backs.
+There were also several wooden benches, confirming that I was on the correct path.
+Each one was spaced at one-mile intervals, and they had the relevant mile number carved into their backs.

-I didn’t stop to rest at any of the benches on my hike because the temperature dropping quickly.
+I didn’t stop to rest at any of the benches on my hike because the temperature dropped quickly.
 It was barely 38 degrees when I arrived, and I needed to keep moving to keep myself warm as the sun disappeared over the horizon.

 About 2.5 miles into the hike, the trail ascended the mesa’s escarpment (aka – its steep side).
 Most mesas look as if they go straight up, but the route here was pretty gentle.
-Perhaps it was the switchbacks put in for visitors.
+Perhaps it was the switchbacks made for visitors.
 Or maybe it was the fact that I was hiking up it in near darkness, which always makes climbs feel easier.

-By the time I reached the bench at Mile 3, it was pitch black around me.
+When I reached the bench at Mile 3, it was pitch black around me.
 The top of the mesa was blocking the full moon, and the sun was completely gone.

-I got to the monument about 80 minutes after leaving my rental car at the trailhead, and it was pitch black now.
-I could hear coyotes howling in the distance, and shivered as I wondered if there might be mountain lions out here prowling in the dark too.
+About 80 minutes after leaving my rental car at the trailhead, I got to the monument in the pitch-black night.
+I could hear coyotes howling in the distance, and I shivered as I wondered if there might be mountain lions out here prowling in the dark too.

 The granite monument resting at the summit proclaimed that Cimmaron County was the only county in the US to touch four states (Colorado, Kansas, New Mexico, and Texas).
 And the monument also showed the distance to all four of those states’ high points on their respective sides.

 After a few mediocre photos of the monument in the dark and signing the summit journal, it was time for the 4.2-mile journey back to the trailhead and the warmth of the car.
-The wind was beginning to pick up and the mercury was dropping closer to freezing.
+The wind was beginning to pick up, and the mercury was dropping closer to freezing.

-The hike back down to parking area was mostly uneventful.
+The hike back to the parking area was mostly uneventful.
 The full moon was my companion the entire way, and I didn’t see or hear any wildlife other than the occasional howl in the distance.

 And then I hit an obstacle.
 Quite literally!